juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      [insert a CMD window image here]

-     At the CMD prompt, enter:
+     A the CMD prompt, enter:

+     ``` cd c:\Temp\Metadata-tagging```     [ changes to the working directory ]

+     Next enter:

      ```menu```

      - from this menu, all activities associated with metadata tagging can be performed

-3. Check that all necessary Python files are installed
+4. Check that all necessary Python files are installed

      - select ```1 <cr>```

-4. Update headers on CSV file
+5. Update headers on CSV file

      - select ```2 <cr>```